-- Essential knowledge and understanding of management principles. - Generic management competencies including financial acumen, human capital development, emotional intelligence, knowledge management, information management and research methods in addition to the more specialised topic areas relevant to specialist area of study. - A course of study that will extend them intellectually and practically according to their abilities and to provide the opportunity to allow students to reflect on their learning. - An opportunity to acquire skills in response to the market need for competent project managers capable of operating across multi national organisations embracing differing cultural dimensions. - An opportunity to distinguish between tasks, projects and processes and determine appropriate techniques to manage each. - A knowledge and full understanding of the breadth of capability in the latest software tools for facilitating multi-site project communication.
+- Essential knowledge and understanding of management principles. - Generic management competencies including financial acumen, human capital development, emotional intelligence, knowledge management, information management and research methods in addition to the more specialised topic areas relevant to specialist area of study. - A course of study that will extend them intellectually and practically according to their abilities and to provide the opportunity to allow students to reflect on their learning.

-- An opportunity to demonstrate their skills as one of a new generation of project managers, with a wider, more creative, flexible skill set, including a good understanding of internal and external customer requirements. - The skills and knowledge of new and emerging technologies, processes and production methods, and how to apply them across differing industrial sectors. - The project management and interpersonal skills necessary to liaise and work in project teams, structuring their work and meeting the varying demands placed on them; as they would in the work place. - A programme with an emphasis on active and participative education, including practical learning, problem based learning and group work which will develop their skills of analysis, synthesis, decision making and the ability to cope with new and unfamiliar problems. - An opportunity to relate practical real life problem based learning to industry and commerce, then to apply new technologies and techniques to solve present and future problems, in an international arena. - Skills to interpret the effect on managing projects of constantly increasing legislative controls globally, with particular respect to safety, legislation and environmental issues. - Techniques to examine appropriate methods to the analysis of human factors with regard to project management. - Knowledge of techniques to plan and manage the project in order to achieve the specified objectives. - An ability to handle uncertainty and ambiguity and deal with complex project management.
+- An opportunity to acquire skills in response to the market need for competent Logistics and Supply Chain practitioners capable of operating across multi national organisations embracing differing cultural dimensions. - An opportunity to distinguish between supply and demand processes and determine appropriate techniques to manage each. - A knowledge and full understanding of the breadth of capability in the latest software tools for facilitating multi-site logistics operations communications. - An opportunity to demonstrate their skills as one of a new generation of Logistics and Supply Chain practitioners, with a wider, more creative, flexible skill set, including a good understanding of internal and external customer requirements. - The skills and knowledge of new, emerging technologies, processes and production methods, and how to apply them across differing industry sectors. - Logistics and Supply Chain practice and interpersonal skills necessary to liaise and work in operational teams, structuring their work and meeting the varying demands placed on them; as they would in the work place. - A programme with an emphasis on active and participative education, including practical learning, problem based learning and group work which will develop their skills of analysis, synthesis, decision making and the ability to cope with new and unfamiliar problems. - An opportunity to relate practical real life problem based learning to industry and commerce, then to apply new technologies and techniques to solve present and future problems, in an international arena. - Skills to interpret the effect on managing projects of constantly increasing legislative controls globally, with particular respect to safety, legislation and environmental issues including reverse logistics and green supply chains.. - Techniques to examine appropriate methods to the analysis of human factors with regard to Logistics and Supply Chain practice. - Knowledge of techniques to plan and manage Logistics and Supply Chain practice in order to achieve the specified objectives. - An ability to handle uncertainty and ambiguity and deal with complex Logistics and Supply Chain practice issues.